Crofting: Origins and history before 1886

+Croft work was hard, back-breaking work which yielded a subsistence living.
+Aside from hay and oats, usually root vegetables, potatoes or cabbages were grown and peat would be cut by hand and left outside in various characteristic patterns of stacks to dry so as to serve later for fuel or sometimes for bedding for animals.
+Most crofters had sheep to shear and lamb.
+Some crofters had the care of small numbers of cattle.

 The crofts created by clearance were not intended to support all the needs of those who lived there and consequently were restricted in size to a few acres of arable land with surrounding shared grazing.
 Landlords intended their crofting tenants to work in various industries, such as fishing or kelp.
 A contemporary estimate was that a crofter needed to carry out 200 days of work away from his croft in order to avoid destitution.
 In the second half of the 19th century, many crofters provided a substantial migrant workforce, especially for lowland farms.

-Crofting communities were badly hit by the Highland Potato Famine.
+Crofting communities in the period 1846–56 were badly hit by the Highland Potato Famine.
 The small arable plots had meant that the potato was an essential crop, due to its high productivity.
 The arrival of potato blight (and the collapse of the kelp industry a few years before) made some crofting communities inviable.
 This gave rise to the second phase of the Highland Clearances, when many tenants left the Highlands, often emigrating.

-In the 21st century, crofting is found predominantly in the rural Western and Northern Isles and in the coastal fringes of the western and northern Scottish mainland.
+In 1852, in response to the poverty in the Highlands, Sir Charles Trevelyan and Sir John McNeill founded the Highland and Island Emigration Society, designed to save poor families from starvation by emigration to Australia.

+In 1883, the Napier Commission was established.
+Though its recommendations were not accepted, the problem of poverty and insecurity of tenure in the Highlands was investigated.
+Consequent on this, the first Scottish crofting legislation of 1886 was enacted.

+History 1886 onwards

-The Crofters' Holdings (Scotland) Act 1886 provided for security of tenure, a key issue as most crofters remain tenants.
+The Crofters' Holdings (Scotland) Act 1886 (49 & 50 Vict. c.
+29) provided for security of tenure, a key issue as most crofters remain tenants.
 The Act encouraged tenants to improve the land under their control, as it ensured that the control could be transferred within families and passed to future generations.

-Croft work was hard, back-breaking work which yielded a subsistence living.

 Crofters were given the right to purchase their individual crofts in 1976.
 In 2003, as part of the Land Reform Act, crofting community bodies were provided with the right to purchase eligible croft land associated with the local crofting community.

+In 1974 the Laidhay Croft Museum near Dunbeath in Caithness was opened to preserve and enhance a two hundred year old thatched crofting longhouse with its agricultural buildings (barn and stables).
+The home is fully furnished and there are displayed farm and stable equipment.